stadust/demonlist-guidelines/270_Low_Detail_Modes/100_custom.md

 Some list demons may not have a built-in LDM or an LDM on the Pointercrate account.
 In these cases, players may choose to create their own LDMs in a copy of the level while targeting specific parts that do not run well for them.

 Although it is not required to have these custom LDMs approved by the list team, it is *strongly recommended* to clear them with the team beforehand, especially if an LDM of the level already exists.
-Players should note that strong level LDMs may be considered nerfs, which violates our guidelines for [gameplay changes].
+Players should note that strong level LDMs may be considered nerfs, which violates our guidelines for [gameplay changes](/guidelines/eligibility/#gameplay).

 ## Custom LDM Guidelines